While our theatres are dark, the Citadel has been showcasing the incredible work of Edmonton artists through online programs.

 We started this spring being "Stuck in the House," but as public health closures are slowly being lifted in Alberta's Phase 1, we wanted artists to have an opportunity to escape and create a new piece together, while prioritizing health and safety.
 Four groups have received creation grants to go towards these digital projects, which they'll make with physical distancing measures in place.

-Enjoy all of the [esc] Series until August 31, 2020.
+Enjoy all of the [esc] Series online.
 Take a look at these fantastic socially-distanced masterpieces from theatre artists across Alberta.

 June 12 - 14, 2020